“[…]Now. Where is it?”

 myo is a wristband sensor that measures your muscles directly using EMG.
 Similar: the XTH using MMG - “which captures motion, direction and orientation sensors (integrated in a 9-DoF IMU) and muscle sound (also known as mechanomyogram or MMG)”

 Infrared hand tracker.
-In my experience, not really stable enough for on-stage use, (needs better Kalman filtering) but gee it’s small and portable.
+In my experience, not really stable enough for on-stage use, (needs better Kalman filtering) but gee it’s small and portable and thus convenient.

 Misc ghetto options

-Wiimote should be a normal HID device, but has many nasty sharp edges.
+Another tiny and portable controller.
+Wiimote is almost a normal HID device, but has nasty sharp edges which means that it doesn’t really work out of the box as a music controller.
 So you avoid them using alternate libraries:

-- osculator is a commerical product which does this; it’s pretty good.
+osculator is a commercial product which does this; it’s pretty good.

-- libcwiid seems to be linux-happy?
+libcwiid seems to be Linux-happy?
 But it’s a naked C library and apparently threading-tricky.
-Come with a python interface
+Has a python interface.